 Spring fever is running rampant and one way to cure those blues is to look for spring in other corners of the Adirondacks. » Continue Reading.

-It may be chilly outside, but Lake Luzerne’s Adirondack Folk School is providing over 250 classes this winter to get people out of the cold.
-With a focus to continue to introduce and maintain traditional folk arts, the Adirondack Folk School provides a variety of classes that appeal to all skill levels.
+Lake Luzerne’s Adirondack Folk School is making sure everyone is set for spring with a variety of craft and artisan classes.
+When the snow finally melts, flies, reeds, and rods are just a few of the offering to get people out of winter mode and to be summer ready.
+With a focus on introducing and maintaining traditional folk arts, the Adirondack Folk School provides a variety of classes that appeal to all skill levels.

 The Adirondack Folk School opened in June of 2010 and has grown throughout the years.
 The goal of providing a location to learn and preserve traditional folk skill classes resonated with local residents as well as participants from across nation. » Continue Reading.